 If you’re looking for something closer to home, or maybe you just want to try the concept of cycle touring before you commit to an overseas cycling holiday: either way, Victoria is home to some of Australia’s most popular cycle trails.
 The Murray to the Mountains Rail Trail offers over 100 kilometres of sealed off-road trails, while further south you’ll find the Great Victorian Rail Trail, which is Australia’s longest continuous rail trail at 134 kilometres.
 The latter will take you through Victoria’s longest rail tunnel as it winds its way from Mansfield and Tallarook.
 Foodies will be thoroughly pleased to earn their locally produced rewards, such as handmade ice cream, goat’s cheese, artisan coffee and even a craft microbrewery on offer along the way.

 This is just a small selection of some of our favourite cycle rail trails.
-Our personal travel managers would love to help you design a cycling holiday that’s just right for you.
+Contact your local, personal travel manager to book your cycling journey.